Where’s My Refund?

 • Refund Sent — The IRS has issued the refund.

-If you selected direct deposit, funds typically arrive within a few business days after “Refund Sent.”
+With direct deposit, funds typically arrive within a few business days after “Refund Sent.”

 What About Paper Checks?